 - A patient supporter is someone who accompanies a patient to aid in their recovery and healing.
 This may be a friend or relative.
 Patient supporters should be aware that any close contact could spread COVID-19 to your loved one, even before you feel sick.
 Please do not hug, kiss, or share food or drink with your loved one as this could be very dangerous and even deadly to the person you are here to support.

-- Patient supporters are not permitted for patients diagnosed with COVID-19.
-Visitation for one patient supporter will only be approved on a case-by-case basis by the direct care nurse, nurse manager or senior campus administrator.
+- Patient supporters are not permitted for hospitalized patients diagnosed with COVID-19.
+Visitation for patient supporters will only be approved on a case-by-case basis by the direct care nurse, nurse manager or senior campus administrator.

 Guidelines for patient supporters:

-- COVID-19 vaccination is STRONGLY RECOMMENDED for all patient supporters entering this facility.
+- COVID-19 vaccination is STRONGLY RECOMMENDED for all patient supporters entering our health care facilities.
 Note that COVID-19 vaccination status does not change exception criteria.

 - All Swedish ICU/IMCU will only accept patient supporters by appointment.

-- Get screened for COVID-19, be free of any fever or COVID-19 symptoms within the last 24 hours and have no known exposures to COVID-19 in the past 10 days.
+- Pass entry control self-screening for COVID-19, be free of any fever or COVID-19 symptoms within the last 24 hours and have no known exposures to COVID-19 in the past 10 days.

 - Practice hand hygiene with provided hand sanitizer.
 Anyone wearing medical gloves at entries must remove the gloves, keep them off while inside the facility, and practice hand hygiene.

-- Although discouraged, food and drink are permitted to be brought inside patient rooms, but should be limited during high/substantial transmission periods.
-Patient supporters may eat in patient rooms if they are staying for longer periods of time.
+- Although discouraged, food and drink are permitted to be brought inside hospital patient rooms but should be limited during high/substantial respiratory viral transmission periods.
+Patient supporters may eat in hospital patient rooms if they are staying for longer periods of time.
 If patient supporters are eating in the room, they must stop and mask whenever a caregiver enters the room and should be physically distanced from the patient.
-Patient supporters should wear a mask at all other times and practice hand hygiene before and after eating.
 Patient supporters may order food from nutrition services to be sent to patient rooms.
-Regardless of transmission levels, patient supporters cannot eat or drink if patients are in double occupancy rooms.

-- Use designated public restrooms in the unit.
+- Use designated public restrooms.
 Do not use patient restrooms.

 - Overnight stays are restricted and only permitted if coordinated with direct care nurse or nurse manager.
 Shared patient rooms are excluded.